irrustible/stackle/README.md

 ## Status: alpha

-Things may still change and we only support one platform so far.
+Things may still change and we only test x86-64 so far.

 I believe I've dealt with all the segfaults now, but it's still too early to be sure.